Product Photography: How To Market Products With Photos [19 Pro Tips]

 Soft light is a little kinder.
 It is softer with shadows that feather at the edges and smooths over little imperfections.
 Origins of soft light include: An overcast day, sunlight filtering through a white sheer, light from a window facing north, a lightbulb in a lamp with a shade, light at sunrise or sunset, and light that is not direct.

-Product photography often requires plain backgrounds, typically white.
+Product photography often requires plain backgrounds, typically pure white backgrounds.
 Some people use a sheet, but it needs to be perfectly smooth and wrinkle free with a tight weave.
 The camera will highlight wrinkles, texture, and imperfections so find a tightly woven fabric or canvas.
 Used backdrops are usually pretty inexpensive.

 Most ecommerce sites like Amazon and Ebay discourage props in product photos.
 There are some exceptions though, just check the site’s guidelines.
 Any props you add must be properly lit and in focus.